projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

 We can view this data displayed as a histogram:

-- Option 1.
-Login to the HMI_VM on the target system's console.
+Option 1: Use a browser on the HMI VM using the target system console Login to the HMI_VM on the target system's console.
 (If you want to login as root, click on the "Not listed?" link under the username choices you do see and enter the root username and password.
 Open the web browser to http://localhost

-- Option 2.
-Open a web-browser on your development computer to the HMI_VM IP address we found above (e.g., http://10.0.0.100).
+Option 2: Use a browser on your development system Open a web-browser on your development computer to the HMI_VM IP address we found in an earlier step (e.g., http://10.0.0.100).

 You'll see a histogram graph something like this showing the percentage of latency time intervals reported by cyclictest.